misiektoja/instagram_monitor/README.md

 In this mode, the tool operates without logging in to an Instagram account.

-You can still monitor basic user activity such as post, reel and story counts (without details due to Instagram API limits), bio changes and changes in follower/following counts.
-However, you won't see which specific followers/followings were added or removed and you won't get any details about posts, reels and stories.
+You can still monitor basic user activity such as new or deleted posts (excluding reels and stories due to Instagram API limitations), bio changes and changes in follower/following counts.
+However, you won't see which specific followers/followings were added or removed.

 This mode requires no setup, is easy to use and is resistant to Instagram's anti-bot mechanisms and CAPTCHA challenges.